geneoes/marvel-heroes/README.md

 ## Marvel Heroes App

 #### Requisites

-  - A public marven api key (https://developer.marvel.com/)
+  - Register and get a public marven api key (https://developer.marvel.com)
+  - Authorize localhost (or other domain) as a safe one (https://developer.marvel.com/account)

 #### How to run

   `REACT_APP_ENV_KEYS_MARVEN={yourApiKey} yarn start`

 #### Features